 - Carry bear spray and a noise maker.
-Before leaving home read the instructions.
+Before leaving home, read the instructions.
 Carry the bear spray in a belt holster or somewhere where you can access it immediately.
-Do not carry the bear spray inside your backpack.
+Do not carry bear spray inside your backpack.

 Watch for fresh bear signs.
 If the signs look like they were made recently, quickly and calmly leave the area.
 Signs of bear activity include:

 - Scratched logs

 - Avoid areas with typical bear food sources.
 These include berry patches, grain fields, garbage pits, beehives, and anywhere you can see an animal carcass.